linuxmint/doc-troubleshooting-guide/docs/how.rst

 Feel like a hero
 ----------------

-When people see their reports closed or no answers to their comments they might assume they wasted their time.
+When people see their reports closed or no answers to their comments, they might assume they wasted their time.
 That assumption is completely wrong.
 There are very few developers and many many users.
-It is not possible to interact with everybody and to fix bug some reports without closing many.
+It is not possible to interact with everybody and to fix some bug reports without closing many.
 Linux Mint is getting better and better though, every day, thanks to people like us, and people like you.
 It is fueled by effort and feedback.
-If you read until here and you contributed feedback or bug reports, you should feel like a hero.
-It takes time to pat each others on the back and we surely don't do it enough.
+If you have read until here and/or you have contributed feedback or bug reports, you should feel like a hero.
+It takes time to pat each other on the back and we surely don't do it enough.